ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

 ## Optional Software
 * Archipelago Map Mod from Scarab+
+  * Ensure that both RandoMapMod and MapChanger are uninstalled or disabled as they are incompatible with Archipelago Map Mod.

 ## Installing the Archipelago Mod using Scarab
 1. Launch Scarab+ and ensure it locates your Hollow Knight installation directory.